Searching ...

 Hydrofly Watersports

-As the premier watersports company, Hydrofly and its staff are dedicated to providing you an unforgettable water adventure in the low country.
-No matter what sport you need to get your blood pumping, Hydrofly has it all.
-From kayaking, paddle boarding, flyboarding, private boat charters, fishing charters, or even jet ski tours, you can be sure to find an activity you’ll enjoy.
+As the premier watersports company, Hydrofly and its staff provide an unforgettable water adventure.
+From kayaking, paddle boarding, flyboarding, private boat charters, fishing charters, or even jet ski tours, Hydrofly has activity you’ll enjoy.

 Speed Boat Adventures

-At Speed Boat Adventures, you are the captain, and you take the wheel.
-You’ll be provided with a 13-mile, fully narrated tour through the Charleston Harbor, where you will have a once-in-a-lifetime view of the USS Yorktown Aircraft Carrier, Battery, Arthur Ravenel Jr Bridge, Waterfront Park, the downtown Charleston skyline, South Carolina Aquarium, and more.
+At Speed Boat Adventures, you are the captain.
+Take a 13-mile, fully narrated tour through the Charleston Harbor, where you will have a once-in-a-lifetime view of the USS Yorktown Aircraft Carrier, Battery, Arthur Ravenel Jr Bridge, Waterfront Park, the downtown Charleston skyline, South Carolina Aquarium, and more.

 Charleston Charter Fishing

-At Charleston Charter Fishing, you can take fishing charters throughout the year and fish in the various bodies of water that surround the low country.
+Book fishing charters throughout the year and fish in the various bodies of water surrounding the low country.
 These include Folly Beach, Kiawah Island, and Isle of Palms.
 When you decide to hire from them, all equipment, fishing licenses, bait, snacks, and soft drinks will be provided.

 You can be sure that Charleston loves dogs as much as you do!
-With several places and areas that accept dogs and pets, you’ll be able to take your pup with you wherever you go in this city.
+Take your pup to multiple dog-friendly places in this city.

 Twisted Cypress Brewing Company

-The Twisted Cypress Brewing Company allows leashed dogs to join their beloved humans inside, so they can appreciate the great ambiance while you sip on your craft beer.
+The Twisted Cypress Brewing Company allows leashed dogs to join their beloved humans inside so they can appreciate the great ambiance while you sip on your craft beer.
 Dogs are also allowed to roam around off-leash in their fenced-in backyard, provided that he/she is a good boy/girl.
-Remember to clean up after your canine companion, so that everyone can enjoy a great time.
+Remember to clean up after your canine companion so everyone can enjoy a great time.

 James Island County Park

-If you have an energetic pup, visit James Island County Park to ensure that all their energy is spent running around in this excellent park.
-Many people have said that this is the best dog park in the city, featuring a beautiful open grass area, dog beach, waste stations, a cleaning station, and a fenced play area for your fur baby.
+If you have an energetic pup, visit James Island County Park.
+Many people have said that this is the best dog park in the city with its beautiful open grass area, dog beach, waste stations, cleaning station, and a fenced play area for your fur baby.

 Magnolia Plantation & Gardens

-The Magnolia Plantation is one of the most beautiful gardens that you and your canine sidekick can explore in Charleston, and your dog is also able to go onboard the tram tour.
-Furthermore, if your dog can be carried, they will be allowed inside the plantation house.
-Apart from the garden, there are also several trails inside the property.
+The Magnolia Plantation is one of the most beautiful gardens you and your canine sidekick can explore in Charleston.
+Your well-behaved dog can go on the tram tour.
+If your dog can be carried, they will be allowed inside the plantation house.
+Apart from the garden, several trails are inside the property for a lovely springtime walk.
+It’s an important place in the cultural history of Charleston.

 Attractions

-As if there aren’t enough places to get lost in Charleston, here are just a few places of interest and attractions to see in this great city.
+As if there aren’t enough places to get lost in Charleston, here are just a few places of interest in the Holy City.
+The entertainment scene includes iconic parks, nightlife options, and historic sites.
+As you settle into your new Charleston home, add these as sites to see on those beautiful weather days.

 Waterfront Park

-This is a place where both locals and tourists gather to enjoy the views of Charleston Harbor while relaxing in the 12-acre Waterfront Park that stretches over 1,000 feet of waterfront.
-Inside there are old-fashioned double swings and benches that face the water, where large ships and sailboats are commonly seen.
-The Pineapple Fountain is lighted at night, while seasonal flowers and gardens are also added for a splash of color.
-Waterfront Park is located near the city’s historic sights and City Market, and with its free Wi-Fi, it has certainly become more popular.
+Locals and tourists come to enjoy the views of Charleston Harbor along the 12-acre Waterfront Park.
+The green space in the city center stretches over 1,000 feet of waterfront.
+During beautiful weather days, the park stays busy.
+Old-fashioned double swings and benches face the water.
+Watch as large ships and sailboats come and go across the harbor waters.
+The iconic Pineapple Fountain is lighted at night, while seasonal flowers and gardens add a splash of color.
+Waterfront Park is near the city’s historic antebellum homes and City Market.
+With its free Wi-Fi, it has become more popular.

 South Carolina Aquarium

-This is one of the most popular places to go in Charleston, and despite its name, it’s not just home to underwater animals.
-Land-dwelling mammals, birds, reptiles, and plants join the inhabitants of the sea in this Charleston attraction that’s surely a hit with kids.
-Along with its 385,000-gallon aquarium tank that extends two stories, you’ll also see interactive shows daily and experience their Shark Shallows adventure where you can touch rays and sharks.
+This is one of the most popular places to go in Charleston.
+Despite its name, it’s not just home to underwater animals.
+Land-dwelling mammals, birds, reptiles, and plants join the sea inhabitants in this Charleston attraction that’s a hit with kids.
+Its 385,000-gallon aquarium tank extends two stories.
+See interactive shows daily and experience their Shark Shallows adventure, where you can touch rays and sharks.

 Shopping